- Q. What is Burning Man?

-A. There is no Main Stage at Burning Man.
+A. There is no Main Stage in Black Rock City.

-- We encourage you to create your own stage or network with a like-minded theme camp who might like to feature your group.
+- We encourage you to create your own stage or performance space, or connect with a project or theme camp who might like to feature your performance art.
 Post to our eplaya Bulletin Board or on Spark.

-- Theme Camps and Villages who are planning a stage should work with other artists (musicians & performers) to fully utilize their space.
+- Theme Camps and Villages who are planning a stage should work with other artists (musicians & performers) as well as their neighbors to fully utilize space.

-- We will have acoustic music and performances at the Center Camp Café.
-We are looking for performers and artists of all sorts to contribute their talents.
+- Acoustic music and performances will be at Center Camp, and we are looking for performers and artists of all sorts to contribute their talents.

 - Q. What about amplified music at Burning Man?

 A. Amplified music is a favored method of participation and self-expression at Burning Man, and one that influences a large number of people.
-Of course, Larry Harvey has a few things to say about this.
-Check out this interview with him from the Summer 2000 Newsletter.
+If you are planning to bring amplified sound to Black Rock City, read the BRC sound policies here.

-- We are asking that amplified music in camps be kept at a reasonable level.
+- Amplified music in camps should be kept at a reasonable level.

-- This year, large scale sound systems are restricted to those camps located along the 2:00 and 10:00 axes.
+- Large-scale sound systems are restricted to those camps located along the 2:00 and 10:00 axes.

 - Sound systems should be no bigger than 300 watts.

-- Sound levels produced by any electronic system or device should not exceed 90 decibels outside of a camp or village.
+- Sound levels produced by any electronic system or device should not exceed 90 decibels at 20 feet outside of a camp or village.